guttir14/UnrealDumper-4.25/README.md

-### Edit engine.h in order to add support for your game
+### Edit engine.cpp in order to add support for your game